MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender/api-access.md

 1. Crie um Active Directory do Azure nativo.
 2. Atribua a permissão desejada ao aplicativo.
 3. Obter um token de segurança usando as credenciais do usuário para o aplicativo.
-4. Use o token para acessar Microsoft 365 Defender API.
+4. Use o token para acessar a MICROSOFT 365 DEFENDER API.

 Para obter mais informações, **[consulte Create an app to access Microsoft 365 Defender APIs on behalf of a user](api-create-app-user-context.md)**.